 How is naan bread cooked?

 Traditionally, naan bread is cooked in a tandoori oven.
+This is a clay oven.
 Since most of us don’t have access to one of those, you can also just bake them in your regular oven.
 However, if you have a lot to bake, this will take a long time since you can only fit about two naan breads at a time on a baking sheet.

 I’ve found the easiest way is to just cook it in a frying pan on the stove, as I indicated in my instructions above.
 You can also cook it on an indoor grill (like a George Foreman Grill) or panini press.